We will look at five common PTSD myths that some in the Church have accepted as truth and present evidence to help us separate fact and fiction.

 Fact: Symptoms of PTSD may not appear for months, even years, after the traumatic event.

-The Mayo Clinic states that “Post-traumatic stress disorder symptoms may start within one month of a traumatic event, but sometimes symptoms may not appear until years after the event.”
+The Mayo Clinic states, “Post-traumatic stress disorder symptoms may start within one month of a traumatic event, but sometimes symptoms may not appear until years after the event.”

 Harm to the individual and why it bothers me: These individuals are often met with unbelief or the third degree instead of empathy when they disclose what they are going through.